Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 KeePass is a free program

 If you are reading this magazine, you are probably aware of the basic rules of Internet safety and follow them.
 You come up with a separate password for each account and try to use the most complex combinations.
 I'm sure you've been working with some kind of password manager for a long time.
 But even this is not enough - after all, you most likely have a bunch of computers, browsers and mobile devices.
-And after each high-profile hack, you rush to change everything you can.
+And after every loud hack, you rush to change everything you can.
 How can you make your life a little easier?

 • Windows, Mac